Arxero/awesome-cars-plus-fun-maps/server_tutorial.md

         su -c '/home/steam/start.sh' steam

-Use this command when you are logged in as main user and want to start/restart the server
+Use this command when you are logged in as main user and want to `start/restart the server`, must be executed from main user home directory `cd + enter`.

 it would ask you for password and it should execute